-On motion of Ms. Smart, seconded by Mr. Fitzgerald, this recommendation was approved.
+On motion of Ms. Smart, seconded by Mr. Fitzgerald, these appointments were approved

 By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item nos.
 30 through 37 inclusive as listed below.
 The recommendations were individually discussed but acted upon at one time.